Gateway building reception area

 What will I study?

-The programme has a hybrid learning approach.
-Face to face sessions focus on the consultation, history taking and pharmacological and therapeutic principals for nurse, midwives and allied health professionals and the consultation, history taking and physical examination skills for pharmacists.
-The directed and self-directed study days cover principles and theories relevant to the role of the non-medical prescriber, e.g. accountability and ethics, clinical governance and medicines optimisation.
+Sessions will focus on consultation, history-taking, and pharmacological and therapeutic principles for nurses, midwives, and allied health professionals.
+Further, principles and theories relevant to the role of the non-medical prescriber, e.g. accountability and ethics, clinical governance and medicines optimisation will be explored.

 How will I be taught and assessed?